metachris/ethereum-go-experiments/README.md

 ## To do

-* Search for TODO
+* geth parameter tuning?
+* Save results for 1h granularity, add up for daily stats?
-*
+* Speeding up things?
+  * Maybe paralellize processing single blocks, and merging the individual results.

 Maybe?

-* Save results for 1h in addition to 1d
+* Search for "todo"
-* Gas fees
+* Gas fees per transaction?
 * Add blocks in own goroutine (not in main routine and not one per block)
 * Tests
   * contract type detection